Searching with Doctrine ORM

 If you point to a Join association the generator will throw an exception.

-The $type (when given) must correspond to a Doctrine DBAL support type.
+The $type (when given) must correspond to a Doctrine DBAL supported type.
 So instead of using varchar you use string.

 See Doctrine DBAL Types for a complete list of types and options.